-\Reference the current Covid Operating Plan for specific pandemic-related information.
+\Reference the current Campus Operating Plan for specific information.

 If your child has suffered a severe injury or is seriously ill, we will call 911.
 The emergency system transports all critically injured people and most seriously ill children to UNM Hospital, according to a citywide protocol.
 We will contact you after we call 911.